 When you plan to stay in the same place for several days, weeks or months, you will want your trailer to be as level and steady as possible.
 Check the attitude with a small spirit level set on the inside work counter or the trailer hitch "A-Frame".
-(See Diagram Below) If a correction is necessary then YOU MUST LEVEL FROM SIDE TO SIDE FIRST This can he done easily by backing the trailer up one or more $2" \times 6"$ boards.
+(See Diagram Below) If a correction is necessary then YOU MUST LEVEL FROM SIDE TO SIDE FIRST This can he done easily by backing the trailer up one or more 2" x 6" boards.
 (See Diagram) We do not recommend placing tires in a hole for leveling.

 LEVEL FROM FRONT TO REAR by disconnecting the hitch from the tow vehicle, putting the jack pad under the hitch jack and adjusting the jack up or down until you are level.
 Block or chock the wheels to keep the trailer from rolling.
 Use STABILIZING JACKS at all four corners as shown in the diagram to eliminate the natural spring action of the axles.
-Optional STABILIZING JACKS, whether manual or power, should only be used to stabilize trailer.